 David Brauner, Senior Broker at OREP, shares insights and advice gained over 25+ years of providing E&O insurance for inspectors, showing you how to protect yourself and your business.
 Watch Now!

 About the Author

-Craig Alexander is a member of Mandelbaum Salsburg P.C’s Real Estate practice group headquartered in Roseland, NJ.
+Craig Alexander is a member of Mandelbaum Barrett P.C’s Real Estate practice group headquartered in Roseland, NJ.
 His practice focuses on real estate transactions in all asset classes (multi-family, retail, office and industrial) including land development, financing, leasing, zoning, 1031 exchanges, construction, and deal and partnership structuring.

 Note: The Fall 2019 issue of Working RE Inspector is mailing now to over 25,000 home inspectors nationwide.
 OREP Insureds enjoy guaranteed delivery of each print magazine and many more benefits.